vjbollavarapu/tidygen/docs/ARCHITECTURE.md

 ---

-This architecture document provides a comprehensive overview of the iNEAT ERP platform's design and implementation.
+This architecture document provides a comprehensive overview of the TidyGen ERP platform's design and implementation.
 It serves as a guide for developers, architects, and stakeholders to understand the system's structure and make informed decisions about future development.